WisePricer/docker-node/README.md

 # Example Docker files for building NodeJS

-Used for testing CI workflows for: building, deployinh, cleanup, ...
+Used for testing CI workflows for: building, deploying, cleanup, ...